 Over time, as I started seeing this more as book that I would publish professionally (and not just as a PDF on this site), the project evolved into a more trimmed-down publication that wouldn’t include as much photography – although imagery is still an integral part of the book.

-The final book contains 36 poems and 16 reflections, coming in at roughly 190 pages.
+The final book contains 36 poems and 16 reflections, coming in at 180 pages.

 My hope in publishing this is that the different pieces within the book may inspire others, encourage those going through difficulty, and generally just be of some kind of benefit – however you choose to interpret the material.